Chart Color Schemes

 Infrastructure

-Ormiston has emerging levels of nearby infrastructure activity, ranking in the 29thth percentile nationally
+Ormiston has moderate levels of nearby infrastructure activity, ranking in the 44thth percentile nationally

-The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 12 such projects that are expected to impact the area.
-Notable projects include the Redland Hospital Expansion, the Redlands Coast Smart and Connected City Strategy, the Ormiston College Master Plan Redevelopment, and the Redlands Research Station Expansion.
-The following list details those projects considered most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 12 projects likely impacting the area.
+Key projects include Redland Hospital Expansion, Redlands Coast Smart and Connected City Strategy, Ormiston College Master Plan Redevelopment, and Redlands Research Station Expansion.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.